 The AACC Dance Company is the performance component of the dance program at the college.
 Admission is by audition only, and auditions are held the second week of classes in the fall and spring terms.
 If your audition is successful, you’ll enjoy dancing in festivals and significant performances at the end of fall and spring semesters, as well as participating in service-learning projects.
 You’ll also work with a guest choreographer once a year.
 For information call 410-777-7021.

 Many of our graduates pursue four-year degrees in dance from Maryland state schools as well as out-of-state colleges and universities.
 Our alumni go on to pursue a number of rewarding career paths: Many teach at public school or in a private studio, while others work in television or on Broadway.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.